VIPriors/vipriors.github.io/call-for-papers.md

 permalink: /call-for-papers/
 ---

+_The paper track for the workshop has now concluded.
+We thank all authors and welcome all to submit to next year's paper track!_

 We solicit submission that in the broad sense focus on data efficiency through visual inductive priors covering but not limited to the following topics:

 - Improving data efficiency of Deep Computer Vision methods using prior knowledge about the task domain